aptos-foundation/AIPs/aips/move-spec-verifier.md

 ## Security Considerations

 This set of tools does not introduce any changes in the security model.

-Therefore, it does not have any security implications.
+However, the Move Specification Testing tools can be used to check the quality of the Move specifications also by the malicious actors.
+They can use the tools to find the weaknesses in the specifications and exploit them.